When you form your LLC in Alaska, you’ll have to pay certain costs to officially register your business with the state.

 Depending on the type of business you operate, your business may need the proper permits and licenses to legally operate in Alaska.

-Alongside the permits required, your business may require industry-specific licenses to operate legally.
+Alongside the permits required, your business may require an industry-specific Alaska business license to operate legally.
 Examples include licenses like the Alaska real estate license, Alaska insurance license, Alaska adjuster license, and so on.

 See TRUiC’s How to Get a Business License in Alaska article for more information.